giuliop/HermesVault/README.md

 #### Hash function

-To manage the merkle tree on-chain we need a hash function the AVM that matched a hash function we can use in the zk-circuits.
+To manage the merkle tree on-chain we need a hash function on the AVM that matches a hash function we can use in the zk-circuits.
 The hash functions currently present on the AVM are not zk-friendly and cannot be implemented in circuits of practical sizes.

 We need to bring to the AVM a new zk-friendly hash function, for instance as proposed by this [PR](https://github.com/algorand/go-algorand/pull/5978), to be able to deploy this application.

-By using a forked version of the AVM that incorporates the PR above, we were able to deploy a working version of this application.
+By using a forked version of the AVM that incorporates the PR above, we were able to deploy a working version of this application, so that's the last missing building block.
+In addition, one additional change to the AVM discussed below would also be very beneficial.

 #### Verifiers

-The WVC and DVC are generated by [AlgoPlonk](https://github.com/giuliop/AlgoPlonk) from the circuits' definitions; AlgoPlonk uses [gnark](https://github.com/Consensys/gnark) for circuit compilation and for proof generation and can be used by frontends for the latter.
+The DVC and WVC are generated by [AlgoPlonk](https://github.com/giuliop/AlgoPlonk) from the circuits' definitions; AlgoPlonk uses [gnark](https://github.com/Consensys/gnark) for circuit compilation and for proof generation and can be used by frontends for the latter.

-AlgoPlonk offers a [trusted setup](https://github.com/giuliop/AlgoPlonk#trusted-setup) for both curved BN254 and BLS12-381 but only the BN254 one is large enough to support the withdrawal circuit.
-Until a new trusted setup ceremony is run for curve BLS12-381 in the future, only the BN254 can be used by this application for now.
+AlgoPlonk offers a [trusted setup](https://github.com/giuliop/AlgoPlonk#trusted-setup) for both curves BN254 and BLS12-381 but only the BN254 setup is large enough to support the withdrawal circuit.
+Until a new trusted setup ceremony is run for curve BLS12-381 in the future, only the BN254 can be used for this application.

 At the moment the verifiers need to be smart contracts since as smart signatures they exceed the maximum allowed smart signature length of 1 KB.
 Given that a BN254 verifier consumes ~150,000 opcode budget and that updating a 32 level merkle tree with the hash function defined in the [PR](https://github.com/algorand/go-algorand/pull/5978) above costs ~45,000 more, we end up exceeding the maximum pooled opcode budget.
-For this reason, to implement a working application with the forked AVM we had to split deposit and withdrawals in two subsequent transactions, one to verify the zk-proof and store a success receipt, and a following one to actual insert the deposit/change in the merkle tree.
+For this reason, to implement a working application with the forked AVM we had to split both deposits and withdrawals in two subsequent transactions, one to verify the zk-proof and store a success receipt, and a following one to then insert the deposit/change in the merkle tree.
 It works, at the cost of a less smooth user experience, but ideally we can make the verifiers smart signatures accessing their extra opcode budget pool and do everything in one transaction.
 This will be possible if [this](https://github.com/algorand/go-algorand/issues/5990) is implemented.